adonisjs/legacy-docs/3.0/middleware.md

 ]
 ```

-Now each request will have a property called `country` attached to it, since we are decorating the request object using the `CountryDetector` middleware.
+Now each request will have a property called `country` attached to it, as we are decorating the request object using the `CountryDetector` middleware.

 ## Global Middleware

-Global middleware are executed on every request.
+Global middleware is executed on every request.
 They follow the Queue approach, which means they are executed in the order they are registered inside an array.

 ## Named Middleware

 Named middleware are middleware registered with a name.
-These middleware are not called until we explicitly define them on our routes.
+These middleware are not called until you explicitly define them on your routes.

 AdonisJs Auth middleware is a great example of named middleware.
 It is defined as